kneo/indi-bresserexos2/README.md

 	- This was necessary for the driver to be visible in the Web Manager
 9. Go To the Astroberry Manager Web Page:
 	- http://ip-of-your-pi/desktop
-10. Remain here do not go Connect to the desktop rather Go To INDI Webmanager:
+10. Remain here do not "Connect" to the desktop rather Go To INDI Webmanager:
 	- Click the little scope on the side bar
 11. Look throught the Driver list for "Exos II GoTo"
 	- If it appears, the installation is completed.

+## Important Note before Further Setup or Observation
+It is **important** that you put the scope in the Home position, Polar and Star Align in accordance to the manual.
+**Its vital in order to avoid damage to your Equipment.
+The Driver does not HANDLE this for your!**

 ## Connection Configuration
+Hock up your Serial Cable to the Handbox and the USB-To-Serial Adapter and connect the USB-To-Serial Adapter to the Pi/Computer.
+Enter the Command:
+> ``ls -l /dev/ttyUSB*``
+To see if a Serial device has appeared.
+If not, use:
+> ``dmesg``
+to see if the adapter has a different name.

 ### KStars
 I happend to use kstars for configuration, it provides a wizard to set up the connection.